HybridFox/digital-content-manager/README.md

-# Inhoud Beheer Systeem (IBS) - A State-of-the-Art Content Management System
+# Digital Content Manager (DCM) - A State-of-the-Art Content Management System

 <img src="logo.png" alt="logo" width="200"/>

-Welcome to the Inhoud Beheer Systeem (IBS) repository!
-IBS is a cutting-edge Content Management System that empowers you to manage your content with unprecedented ease and efficiency.
-This README provides a comprehensive overview of IBS, its features, architecture, installation instructions, and much more.
+Welcome to the Digital Content Manager (DCM) repository!
+DCM is a cutting-edge Content Management System that empowers you to manage your content with unprecedented ease and efficiency.
+This README provides a comprehensive overview of DCM, its features, architecture, installation instructions, and much more.

 ## Table of Contents